olcf/sparkler/README.md

 This operation mimics the matrix product operation used to compute the Custom Corellation Coefficient (CCC) in the CoMet computational genomics code.

+Sparkler is licensed under the CoMet license; see https://github.com/wdj/comet.

 ## Building

 The build requires MPI and make.
 The default build requires CUDA 9.2 or